Code-Institute-Submissions/Gym-Startup/README.md

 * As an actor playing the role of a parent, I would want a safe and trusting environment for the whole of my family that also offers a good value for money for the family membership.
 * As it is a family membership I would like to see what is available for each member of my family making sure they are able to make use of the facilities.
 * I also have a very young child who may not be able to use the facilities and I cannot put them in child care, does the gym offer some sort of cresh/child care while the older members of the family can use the gym?
 * Are they exercise classes available and are they open to all ages?
-I would like to do classes so I would like to see a schedule to to see I can attend these.
+I would like to do classes so I would like to see a schedule to see I can attend these.
 * Does the gym offer a personal trainer as part of the package or is there an option to add this to help with a routine.
 If so can they offer a healthy eating plan.
 * What time is the gym open and can I only go at certain times as I work full time and may be limited to times I can go.
-I would also like to know where it is based so I dont have to travel too far.
+I would also like to know where it is based so I don't have to travel too far.

 ### The Child (8+)

-* As an actor playing the role of a yound child, I would want to know if there are any fun groups or classes I can attend to exercise and learn to be healthy, preferrably with people of a simular age.
+* As an actor playing the role of a young child, I would want to know if there are any fun groups or classes I can attend to exercise and learn to be healthy, preferably with people of a similar age.
 * Is there a pool at the gym as I enjoy swimming and some of my friends may not be able to swim yet so are there swimming lessons available?
 * Can I be taught and shown how to use the gym equipment as I have never been in a gym before

 ### The very Young Child, Toddler, even baby

 * Thinking on this age group who may be too young to safely use the facilities, they may require other needs while the other family member do.
-* Will child care be availble as part of the gym membership and will the staff be trained and trusting
+* Will child care be available as part of the gym membership and will the staff be trained and trusting
 * If there is a pool, maybe there are lessons and even a parents and Toddler only session
 * A supervised cresh/play area for the younger children to be while the gym is used by the parents and older family members.

-### Ederly (60+)

-* As an actor playing this age group I may prefer to only use the gym earlier in the day and with a group of people who are my age.
-Is this an option?
-* I may want to try a class instead of using the equipment, will there be one I can attend that may be slower and more in tune with someone my age
-* I may need some help with accessabilty for parking, entry or inside the changing rooms when showering.
-Do you facilitate this?
-* Are there good and well trained medical practices by the staff on site should anything untoward happen?

 # Design

 * Color Scheme - The two main colours for the site are green and white.
 This will be used across all pages
 * Typography - Not decided just yet
 * Imagery - Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention, while trying to enforce the family feel of the website.
-* Responsivness - The site should be responsive on all common devices
+* responsivness - The site should be responsive on all common devices

 ## Layout